AlexMannDesigns/AlexMannDesigns/README.md

 - I'm currently studying programming, full-time, @Hive, Helsinki

 - Also, I do web development!
-You can find some of my projects here on github, check out my codepen (www.codepen.io/kalimarrr)
+You can find some of my projects here on github, check out my codepen for front-end things: (www.codepen.io/kalimarrr)

 - 📫 How to reach me: send me an email - alex.mann1989@gmail.com